-A property fringe benefit arises where the University provides an employee or their associate with free or discounted property.
+A property fringe benefit arises where the University provides an employee or their associate with property free or at a discount.

-For Fringe Benefits Tax purposes, property includes-
+For Fringe Benefits Tax purposes, property includes:

-- goods (including gas and electricity) and animals; - real property, such as land and buildings and - rights to property, such as shares or bonds.
+- goods, such as items of clothing or a television; - real property, such as land and buildings and; - financial assets, such as shares or bonds.